By: Susan Dugdale | Last modified: 09-05-2022

 Your speech purpose is to motivate your sales force.

-Your speech purpose is to honor the memory of a dear friend who passed
+Your speech purpose is to honor the memory of a dear friend who has passed away.

 Here's an example of what you could say:

-That old cliche 'failing to plan is planning to fail' can bite and its teeth are sharp.
-The 'wing it' department delivers lessons learned the hard way.
-I know, and remember the bruising!
+That old cliché 'failing to plan is planning to fail' can bite and its teeth are sharp.

-Visit this page to find out about structuring a speech.
+Visit this page to find out about structuring and writing a speech.